Erick Wujcik: Gaming career

 Siembieda obtained the rights to produce a licensed roleplaying game based on the Teenage Mutant Ninja Turtles comic book, but he did not approve of the freelancer's final product so he had Wujcik redesign the game, which was done in five weeks, and it was published as Teenage Mutant Ninja Turtles & Other Strangeness (1985).
 Wujcik designed Revised Recon (1987), a role-playing game revision of the miniatures warfare game Recon (1982).
 Wujcik also designed the Ninjas & Superspies role-playing game in 1988, which benefited from his long-term interest and extensive research on Japan.
-Wujcik also wrote the After the Bomb role-playing for Palladium.
+Wujcik also wrote the After the Bomb role-playing game for Palladium.
 He also did freelance work for West End Games, and wrote one of the early Clones in Space (1986) adventure for the Paranoia roleplaying game, and made contributions to the Acute Paranoia (1986) supplement for the game as well.

 While working at West End Games, Wujcik learned that the company held a license from Roger Zelazny for his Amber novels, which were among the favorite novels of Wujcik, and he offered to design an Amber role-playing game even through West End would not guarantee to publish it.
 While playtesting the game, Wujcik found that it worked better without dice, but West End disagreed, so he acquired the role-playing game rights to Amber.
 He began developing the game for R. Talsorian Games in the early 1990s, but encountered creative differences there as well.
 Siembieda encouraged Wujcik to set up his own company to publish the game, and Wujcik founded Phage Press.
 Wujcik hired his cousins Lisa and Ron Seymour to run the business side of the company.
 Phage Press thus finally published Amber Diceless Roleplaying in November 1991.
 Wujcik did not like the manuscripts submitted for the Amber supplement Shadow Knight (1993), so he rewrote the book on his own.
 James Wallis brought his Bugtown game to Phage to be produced, but creative differences with Wujcik led Wallis to pull out of Phage in 1994 and start Hogshead Publishing.
 In 1996, Wujcik was able to convince Bugtown creator Matt Howarth to license the rights back to him, although Wujcik never actually published a game based on the comic.
 Wujcik wrote the book Mystic China (1995) for Palladium.